WhiteWatermelon1663/Manipulation-Basics/Guides/Signature finding and usage.md

 ![image](https://user-images.githubusercontent.com/132128937/235361420-59427e63-bf2c-4f74-b4a8-cf8a36ae7f05.png)

+The spot where you can see "START" is the start of the signature the sigmaker made.

 Get the Y part of the address, here it is 7FF686FE1F4D, Get the X part of the address, here it is 7FF686FE1F13, Get the Z part of bytes, here it is 3 (because "4C 8D 0D" is 3 bytes)